Renaldo Snipes: Life after boxing

 April 30, 2017 Inducted into the New York Boxing Hall of fame.

 Snipes currently resides in New York City.
 He currently is involved in numerous charity fund-raising projects and was awarded the "Ring 8 2012 Community Service Award".
 He was inducted into the New Jersey Boxing Hall of Fame on Nov 1, 2006 and the New York State Boxing Hall of Fame on April 30, 2017.

-Snipes is an avid cigar smoker and is a much sought after guest at many New York cigar lounges.